Fabio Coala

 Fabio Coala is a Brazilian comics artist.
-After five years of working as firefighter, he created the website Mentirinhas ("Little Lies") in which he publishes, starting in 2010, webcomics with different characters.
+After five years of working as a firefighter, he created the website Mentirinhas ("Little Lies") in which he publishes, starting in 2010, webcomics with different characters.
 One of the main characters is "O Monstro" ("The Monster"), a toy monster that helps children with problems by becoming a real monster for them.
 The first Monster's printed graphic novel was released in 2013 after a successful crowdfunding campaign and, in the following year, the book won the Troféu HQ Mix (most important Brazilian comic related award) in the category "Best Independent Publication".
 A Coala's comic strip called "Perfeição" ("Perfection") was also adapted in 2014 as a short animated movie by Jacob Frey and Markus Kranzler.
 The movie, called The Present, has won 77 awards from several film festivals and has garnered critical acclaim.